Osvaldo178/Osvaldo178.github.io/_posts/2021-4-15-Creating-the-Connect-Four-Game.md

 summary:
 tags:
 ---
 Today, I began work by writing the previous work day's blog post talking about the Whack-A-Mole game.
 I than transitioned into progressing onto the fourth game, Connect Four.
 The game consists of two players competing in a tic-tac-toe style game, where the first player to get a row of the same colored dots wins.
-The instructer introduced a grid necessary for the game.
+The instructor introduced a grid necessary for the game.
 The grid was 7 by 6 and was create dusing the code `<d>`. `<d>` defines the section we will use for the grid.
 After creating the grid, we than created a code set for player color.
 ```.player-one {
   background-color: Red;
   border-radius: 10px;```